-Teach her the value of diversity and inclusion, and to embrace our differences.
+Teach her the value of diversity and inclusion, and to

 Saying "we’re all the same" or "I don’t see color" might be well-intentioned, but it perpetuates racism because it disregards part of people’s identities.
-Plus, saying everyone is the same implies that everyone has the same experiences and is treated the same in our society—which statistics and the everyday discrimination faced by black people and other people of color show isn’t the case.
+Plus, saying everyone is the same implies that everyone has the same experiences and is treated the same in our society—which statistics and the everyday discrimination faced by Black people and other people of color show isn’t the case.

 Instead, talk with your girl about how we can honor and celebrate our differences, and about how we all, with our unique backgrounds and experiences, bring beauty to the world in so many different ways.

-"I’m proud and excited to be black.
+"I’m proud and excited to be Black.
 Anything that causes another person to erase a part of who they are to fit in, to be seen, to be loved?
 That’s not good or helpful," says Ms. Tchume.